How to Make Money with Beekeeping

 Commercial Pollination Services

 Many agricultural producers will pay to have hives temporarily relocated to their fields to provide pollination services.
 Hives are generally contracted for service for a period of three to five weeks.

 Most commercial pollination service operators are located in California, followed by Texas, Florida, North Dakota, South Dakota, and Montana.
 Almond crops have the highest demand for commercial pollination, followed by sunflower and canola.

 Starter Hives or Replacement Bees

-Beekeeping can be a fun and profitable hobby or business venture, and it is fairly affordable to start up (most equipment and supplies for a hive or two will cost well under $1,000).
+Beekeeping can be a fun and profitable hobby or business venture, and it is fairly affordable to start up.
 With proper management, a hive can turn a profit relatively quickly, especially if the beekeeper is willing to consider all the potential streams of revenue.
 It may be an unusual animal business idea, but beekeeping is certainly something to consider for aspiring animal professionals.